 Complete the general equation: What is the chemical test for water?

 Hydrocarbon + oxygen → + Test:

 What is the name for this type of reaction?
 Positive result:

 Or

 Complete these word equations: Test:

 Methane + oxygen → + Positive result:

 Petrol + oxygen → + What is the chemical test for oxygen?

 Propane + oxygen → + Test:

 If there is insufficient oxygen, different products are formed.
 Positive result:

-Complete the general equation for incomplete combustion: Tositive result.
+Complete the general equation for incomplete combustion:

-Hydrocarbon + oxygen → + + + What is the chemical test for carbon dioxide?
+Hydrocarbon + oxygen → + + What is the chemical test for carbon dioxide?

 Two of these products can be harmful.
 Explain why.
 Test:

 Product: Positive result:

 Harmful because What is the chemical test for hydrogen?

-Test:
+Product: Test:

-Product: Positive result:
+Positive result:

 Harmful because

 Complete the general equation: When potassium permanganate is heated, which gas is given off?
 Metal carbonate →+ What is the name for this type of reaction?
-Write a word equation for the rusting of iron: metal carbonate Bursen burner clamp stand lime water Explain what you would expect to happen to each of the iron nails in the experiment.
-Tube A: Complete these word equations: Tube B: Copper carbonate →++ Tube C: Calcium carbonate →+ Adding zinc to iron can prevent rusting.
-What is this method of called?
-Lithium carbonate →++ What colour is copper carbonate?
+Write a word equation for the rusting of iron: Bursen burner clamp stand lime water Explain what you would expect to happen to each of the iron nails in the experiment.
+Tube A: Complete these word equations: Tube B: Copper carbonate →++ Tube C: Calcium carbonate →++ Adding zinc to iron can prevent rusting.
+What is this method of particular called?
+Lithium carbonate → ++ What colour is copper carbonate?
 Explain why this prevents rusting.
 What colour is the solid product in the first equation?
 Why must the gas exchange tube be removed from the liquid before the heating is stopped?
 Painting iron can also prevent rusting.
-Explain how this works.
-What will happen to the mass of the solid in the test tube whilst it is being heated?
-Explain which method is better.
+Explain how this works. nilst Explain which method is better.

 Write a word equation for the rusting of iron:

-++
++++ >

-Explain what you would expect to happen to each of the iron nails in the experiment.
+Explain what you would expect to happe each of the iron nails in the experiment. n to

-Tube A: Oil Dry air
+Tube A: Air Oil Dry air

+Water Boiled water Anhydrous CaCl

 Tube B:

 Tube C:

 Adding zinc to iron can prevent rusting.
-What is this method of protection called?
+V called?
+Vhat is this method of protection

 Explain why this prevents rusting.

 Painting iron can also prevent rusting.
-Explain how this works.
+Ex plain how this works.

 Explain which method is better.